 Now that takes care of most what you could need to make all the magic around the camp fire happen.

-Camping is a wonderful opportunity to take a break from our calorie counting everyday lives, and, dare we say, be a little decadent, and why not treat yourself by focussing on taste and flavours for a change.
+Camping is a wonderful opportunity to take a break from our calorie counting everyday lives, and, dare we say, be a little decadent, and why not treat yourself by focusing on taste and flavors for a change.
 And surprisingly, all of this can be achieved over a camp fire, with consummate ease.
+Do check out the best backpacking cooking gear to help you prepare a great meal outdoors.

 Delightfully Simple Breakfast Recipes